sudsho/ml-experiments/README.md

 pydantic v2 notebook is preview only, not for production.

 for 2022 the focus shifts more to inference + serving than training tricks.

+todo: clean up the imports in older 2020 notebooks. some were torch 1.6 style.